natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/AMX.md

 '''Pros:'''

 * Great payload options
+** GBUs and thermals provide strong and accurate ground strike options for Ground Battles
 * Internal mounted countermeasures
 * Relatively nimble for a strike aircraft
 * AIM-9Ls are potent in a downtier
+** Gun radar can be used to detect enemies or slave your AIM-9Ls

 '''Cons:'''

 * Rather limited ammo for Vulcan standards
-* slow acceleration at lower speeds, struggles with larger payloads
+* Slow acceleration at lower speeds, struggles with larger payloads
-* Sub-sonic
+* Subsonic speed
+** Bleeds most of its energy in dogfights quickly, poor acceleration means you will almost always be on the defensive
+* Once your AIM-9Ls are expended you are mostly helpless

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->